echobom/UERANSIM-wiki/Installation-and-Usage.md

 ---

 ## Running
-1. Execute `./run.sh` to start the application.
+1. Execute `./nr-agent` to start the UERANSIM agent.
-2. Use `tail -f` to monitor logs realtime located at `logs/*.log`.
-3. Use terminal to trigger test events such as `initial-registration`
+2. Then you can start using `./nr-cli`.

 ---